furs1da/furs1da/README.md

 ### Introduction: <br/>

 Hello 👋!
-My name is Dima 👨‍💻.
-I am an upcoming New Grad (Advanced Diploma) 🎓 in Computer Programming and Analysis at Conestoga College 🏫.
-I am an open-minded person with a huge desire to work 📈 and study 📚.
+I'm Dima and I work for REA Inc. as a Full Stack Developer! 👨‍💻

 <hr/>